 How to create a reversing Journal Entry

 To create a reversing journal entry, create a journal entry as you normally would, but additionally, check the box to insert a reversing entry.
 When you submit the original entry, another new reversing journal entry will display on your screen.
+Note, even if the entry exists and is in a closed period, marking the box for a reversing entry and clicking submit will create a reversing entry.

 Reversing entries are typically dated the first day of an accounting period in order to remove certain adjusting entries made in the previous accounting period.
 Reversing entries are used in order to avoid the double counting of revenues or expenses and to allow for the efficient processing of documents.